In This Article

 What Is The Body Shop Twin Ball Massager?

 The Body Shop's palm-size massager is pretty hefty, thanks to its metallic balls (is it just me who chuckles at that sentence?
 I'm a child, I know).
 Like the metal tips on many eye cream tubes, these stay cool whatever the weather, which feels like bliss on the skin and has a welcome de-puffing effect on the complexion.
 Thanks to the design, not only do the balls hug your jawline and your cheekbones, but they also roll as you draw the tool along and up your face, so you get a really effective massage.

 It comes housed in a small box, and on inside of the lid is a handy (and crucially, simple) five-step massage routine that takes mere minutes.
 Used in the evening, it helps to relax weary muscles and draw out unwanted tension; used in the morning, it tackles puffiness with ease.
 As experts note, massage does help improve the look of skin.
 "Skin or facial massage does improve vascular circulation to the massaged area, thereby supplying that skin with increased and a more steady supply of nutrients, which can build collagen/elastin and improve skin health overall," says dermatologist S. Manjula Jegasothy, MD, founder and CEO of the Miami Skin Institute.

 Before using, apply your usual serum or cream, as this will help the massager glide along the contours of your face.
-Start at your chin and draw it along your jawbone up to you ear and repeat on the other side.
+Start at your chin and draw it along your jawbone up to your ear and repeat on the other side.
 If you hold tension here, you'll feel the balls working their way through the knots, easing them as they go.

 The Final Takeaway